 A subscriber (for example a parent) will open an RESP account and make contributions to the Plan.
 The subscriber will designate one or more beneficiaries to be the recipient(s) of the proceeds of the Plan.
 All contributions, government grants and investment income accumulate on a tax-sheltered basis within the RESP account.
-Upon enrollment in a qualifying program at a post-secondary educational institution, proceeds from the RESP may begin to be paid out.
+Upon enrollment in a qualifying program at a for a child living away from home attending a college or university in Canada.
+If your child will not be enrolling in post-secondary education for another 10 or more years, you can expect that the costs may be close to double the current estimates.